ARGENTINA

 Cossack flogging

-(2007).
-It has been used to illustrate a modern story about Cossack nationalists who, rather absurdly, have threatened to whip members of the Estonian government for being hostile to Estonia's Russian-speaking minority.
-The report points out that, were they to do so, it would of course be a criminal act whether in Russia or in the recently independent Estonia.
+A rather small and murky picture from a Russian-language news pageEXTERNAL LINK: opens in new window (2007), where it was used to illustrate a modern story about Cossack nationalists who, absurdly, threatened to whip members of the Estonian government for being hostile to Estonia's Russian-speaking minority.
+The report points out that, were they to do so, it would of course be a criminal act whether in Russia or in the now independent Estonia.
 But where the picture itself comes from is not stated, only that such flogging is claimed to be in accordance with ancient Cossack traditions.

 A 17th-century drawing of a Russian flogging